Decrease in revenue blamed on slow clearance at Torkham border

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LANDIKOTAL: The Customs Agents Association and traders on Sunday said that slow documentation process of trucks transporting goods from and to Afghanistan led to decrease in revenue collected at the Torkham border crossing.
+LANDIKOTAL: The Customs Agents Associations and traders on Sunday said that slow documentation process of trucks transporting goods from and to Afghanistan led to decrease in revenue collected at Torkham border crossing.